d2a4u/meteor/README.md

 ## Credit

-The project is inspired by (comms-deduplication project)[https://github.com/ovotech/comms-deduplication].
+The project is inspired by [comms-deduplication project](https://github.com/ovotech/comms-deduplication).
-Thanks @filosganga for his contribution and permission to use his code in this project.
+Thanks [@filosganga](https://github.com/filosganga) for his contribution and permission to use his code in this project.